Develop New Enabling Cancer Technologies

 Patient-Derived Xenografts Development Network (PDXNet)

-However, PDX models are often developed in isolated programs, leading to a lack of standardization in these systems, as well as issues validating and replicating the results.
+However, PDX models are often developed as isolated collections, leading to a lack of standardization as well as issues validating and replicating the results from experiments using these models.
 Also, isolated collections of PDX models are often too small to reflect the diversity of patient tumors found in large-scale clinical trials.

 The Minority (M)-PDTCs are developing PDXs that model tumors in racially and ethnically diverse populations that can be used to test cancer treatments.
-These centers aim to advance the understanding of disparities observed in the outcomes of cancer treatments among racially and ethnically diverse populations.
+These (M)-PDTCs aim to advance our understanding of disparities observed in cancer treatment outcomes among racially and ethnically diverse populations.

-Along with investigators developing PDX models, the Patient-Derived Models Repository at the Frederick National Laboratory for Cancer Research plays an important role in PDXNet.
-This repository is developing PDX models from tissue samples across the country, stored in a PDX bank that can be shared with investigators in the PDTCs and the cancer research community.
+Along with investigators developing PDX models, the Patient-Derived Models Repository (PDMR) at the Frederick National Laboratory for Cancer Research plays an important role in PDXNet.
+Over 270 PDX models, representing 33 different cancer types, are available by request through the repository.